Frequently Asked Questions - Welcome Center

 - How can I reset my "My Mission Portal" (College Web Services) and FAFSA Password?
 If you are having trouble logging in to your portal or FAFSA account, please give us a call at 408-855-5083 during our office hours, so we can assist you.
 Please view our open hours.

 - How do I apply for Financial Aid?
 The Financial aid (FAFSA) is done completely online at www.FAFSA.gov.
 It depends on your needs, units completed, and other factors.
 Contact the Financial

 Aid Office at 408-855-5065, or via email at firstname.lastname@example.org for further assistance.

 They are located in the Student Engagement Center room SEC 118.

 - How can I correct my FAFSA application online?
 Correcting your FAFSA application can be done by visiting the FAFSA homepage.
 From there you will be able to log in and make corrections or for further assistance you may come in person to the Welcome Center where one of the wonderful student ambassadors can help you.

-- How Do I Purchase A Parking Permit?
+- How do I Purchase A Parking Permit?
 Spring and Fall parking permits are $50 (see the permit's notice for validation time period information), while Summer Session permits are $25 (see the permit's notice for validation time period information).
 Parking permits may be purchased on-line or they are available for purchase in-person outside the Welcome Center

-ESL initial placement: 1 hour and 45 minutes.
+ESL initial placement:

 - Do I need to make an appointment for the assessment test?
 All Placement Tests are computerized, and are administered on a first come - first